baozi433/CoffeeShop/README.md

 In the visual studio, click start to run.

 ## CoffeeShop.Models
-This project is a Class Library using .NET 7 Framework targets .NET or .NET Standard There are three models: Coffee, Order, and Weather.
+This project is a Class Library using .NET 7 Framework targets .NET or .NET Standard.
+There are three models: Coffee, Order, and Weather.
 This project cannot be launched as a single startup project as it is a library.

 ## CoffeeShop.Web
 This project is a Blazor WebAssembly App using .NET 7 Framework for a web application that references CoffeeShop.Api and CoffeeShop.Models these two projects.

 ### Packages:
-BrowserInterop
+* BrowserInterop

 This third-party package is a library wrapping Blazor JSInterop call for browser API.
 I used this package for getting user location(latitude, and longitude) for open weather API